mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 was supported).
 The CCPP v5.0 release, issued in February 2021, was a major upgrade to enable use with the UFS Short-Range Weather (SRW) Application and the RRFS_v1alpha suite.
-The CCPP v6.0 release, issued in June 2022, was a major upgrade in conjunction with the release of the UFS SRW v2.0 release.
+The CCPP v6.0.0 release, issued in June 2022, was a major upgrade in conjunction with the release of the UFS SRW v2.0 release.

 .. [#] As of this writing, the CCPP has been validated with two host models: the CCPP
     SCM and the atmospheric component of
     NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dynamical core.
 The CCPP can be utilized both with the global and limited-area configurations of the UFS Atmosphere.
-CCPP v6.0.0 is the latest release compatible with the UFS limited-area UFS SRW Application.
 The CCPP has also been run experimentally with a Navy model.
 Work is under way to connect and validate the use of the CCPP Framework with NCAR models.